 310.00 Method of Payment

-Designated funds classified as Facility & Administrative Cost Recovery (F&A) funds (formerly known as IDC funds) pay 4% of expected expenditures through an overall calculated payment from the Vice President for Research's F&A recovery pool.
-As such, each individual F&A fund is not charged a 4% administrative fee.
-Each year, the Vice President for Research and the Vice President for Administration & Finance review the overall calculated payment to ensure that an amount equal to 4% of F&A fund expenditures is collected.

-Designated funds which are not classified as F&A recovery funds are automatically assessed a charge equal to 4% of expenditures.
+Designated fund index expenditures are automatically assessed a charge equal to the annually determined percentage.
 320.00 Exemptions

 Requests for an exemption to this policy must be submitted to the Vice President for Administration and Finance.
 Such request must be in writing and signed by the Department Head requesting the exemption.
 Such requests must address the following: